jarrettmeyer/jarrettmeyer.github.io/_posts/2016-04-18-observer-pattern-in-javascript.md

 };
 ```

-In [the demo project](http://output.jsbin.com/nogices), you'll notice that all of this works wonderfully without having to use any events or ever having to call `$apply` to force updates.
+In [the demo project](http://output.jsbin.com/nogices), you'll notice that all of this works wonderfully without having to use any events or ever having to call `$apply()` to force updates.

 ### What about promises?

 Another benefit of this solution is that it is "promise-proof".
 In Angular, there are times when things don't update when they should because you are waiting on promises to resolve.
-Suppose our `login` function is a service. *It probably will be, since we can most-likely expect and API call.*
+Suppose our `login()` function is a service. *It probably will be, since we can most-likely expect and API call.*

+If you rely on events to propagate information, you're probably also going to have to have to call `$apply()` to force updates.
+While there is probably a good use for `$apply()`, I have yet to find a situation where `$apply()` couldn't be removed by having more discipline in your software.

 ```js
 LoginController.prototype.login = function () {